staskorz/meteor-ntlm-example/README.md

 The **NTLM Authentication Proxy** is basically just a simple `Express` app.
-It authenticates the user using the `NodeSSPI` package (https://github.com/abbr/NodeSSPI), then it uses the `http-proxy-middleware` package (https://github.com/chimurai/http-proxy-middleware) to set the HTTP header `x-ntlm-user` to the authenticated user's username (in a form of "DOMAIN\username") and proxy the requests to the Meteor app.
+It authenticates the user using the `NodeSSPI` package (https://github.com/abbr/NodeSSPI), then uses the `http-proxy-middleware` package (https://github.com/chimurai/http-proxy-middleware) to set the HTTP header `x-ntlm-user` to the authenticated user's username (in a form of "DOMAIN\username") and proxy the requests to the Meteor app.
 Even though in this demo project it runs